webrecorder/browsertrix-old/README.md

 Browsertrix supports a number of options, with a key option being the `crawl_type`, which can be:

 - `single-page` -- crawl only the specified seed urls
-- `all-links` -- crawl the seed urls and all links from the seed (depth of 1)
+- `all-links` -- crawl the seed url(s) and all links discovered until max depth is exceeded
-- `same-domain` -- crawl all links within the seed url domain and subdomains (upto a depth of 100)
+- `same-domain` -- crawl the seed url(s) and all links discovered that are on the same domain or sub-domain (up to a depth of 100)
 - `custom` -- Supports custom depth and scope rules!

 The first 3 options are designed to be a simple way to specify common options, and more may be added later.